-- Turning off the water while you brush your teeth or wash your face will save one gallon of water per minute.
-Fill a glass to rinse your mouth or fill the basin to wash off your face.
+- Turning off the water while you brush your teeth will save up to eight gallons of water per day.

 - When shaving, plug up the sink and run enough water to rinse your razor instead of using running water.

 - Make sure all your faucets have an aerated or spray tap.
-Aerators mix air with the water to cut down on water flow.
+Aerators mix air with the water to cut down on water use.

 - Make it a habit to fix faucet leaks promptly.
 Leaky faucets often require new washers.
-A leaky faucet can waste up to six gallons of water a day.
+A leaky faucet can waste over five gallons of water a day.

 - Strive to wash only full loads of laundry.
-Not only is it the most efficient use of water, but it helps control electric bills.
 If smaller loads of laundry are necessary, adjust the water level on the washing machine accordingly.
 Use cold water when possible.

-- Avoid using the dishwasher for partial loads of dishes.
+- Wait to run the dishwasher until it is full.
 Let dishes air dry after washing.

 Conserving water outdoors

-- Water your lawn during the cooler morning hours to avoid rapid evaporation.
+- Consider watering in the cooler morning hours to minimize evaporation.